d4diablo 4EndgameLord of HatredmeleePaladinZealotseason 13

 Gear SlotGemsAspect / UniqueAspect / Unique Power

-AmuletGrand DiamondGrand DiamondAspect of the Zealot’s CovenantAdditional hits from Zealot Oath deal x[100-120%] increased damage.
+AmuletGrand DiamondGrand DiamondAspect of the Zealot's CovenantAspect of the Zealot’s CovenantAdditional hits from Zealot Oath deal [100-120%]X increased damage.
 Your Maximum Fervor is increased by 1 and its duration is increased by 2 seconds.

-Ring 2Grand DiamondGrand DiamondVehement Brawler's AspectVehement Brawler’s AspectCasting an Ultimate Skill increases your damage by [10-30%] for 8 seconds.
-Gain 2 additional Ultimate Skill ranks.
+Ring 2Grand DiamondGrand DiamondVehement Brawler's AspectVehement Brawler’s AspectCasting an Ultimate Skill increases your damage by [35-55%]X for 8 seconds.
+Gain 2 additional Ultimate Skill Ranks

-WeaponGrand EmeraldGrand EmeraldRevelator’s AspectZealot Skills deal x[12.5-32.5%] increased damage, doubled while at 3 or more stacks of Fervor
+WeaponGrand SkullGrand SkullRevelator's AspectRevelator’s AspectZealot Skills deal [12.5-32.5%]X increased damage, doubled while at 3 or more stacks of Fervor

-ShieldGrand RubyGrand RubyAspect of Apogeic FurorAspect of Apogeic FurorCasting an Ultimate Skill increases your Ultimate damage by x[6-10%] up to x[60-100%].
-At 10 stacks your Cooldowns and this bonus are reset.
+ShieldGrand RubyGrand RubyAspect of Apogeic FurorAspect of Apogeic FurorCasting an Ultimate Skill reduces the Cooldown of your other Skills by [6.5 – 10.0] seconds

 To see how this build compares to the others on our site, you can check out our Endgame Tier List.